GuilhermeGreggio/ask-mistral/README.md

 This script is using free models, you can check the API pricing in https://mistral.ai/pricing#api-pricing.

+You can create your API key at https://admin.mistral.ai/organization/api-keys.

 ## Quick start

 ### Option 1: One-line install with curl (recommended)